tensorpack/tensorpack/docs/tutorial/index.rst

 * :doc:`dataflow` is a set of extensible tools to help you define your input data with ease and speed.

-  It provides a uniform interface, so data processing modules can be chained together.
+  It provides a uniform interface so that data processing modules can be chained together.
   It allows you to load and process your data in pure Python and accelerate it by prefetching.
-  See also :doc:`tf-queue`  and :doc:`efficient-dataflow` for more details about efficiency of data processing.
+  See also :doc:`tf-queue`  and :doc:`efficient-dataflow` for more details about the efficiency of data processing.

 * You can use any TF-based symbolic function library to define a model in tensorpack.